-- give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 20 February 2024 and of the Group's surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Group's and of the Parent Company's affairs as at 20 February 2025 and of the Group's surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of The United Kingdom Freight Demurrage and Defence Association Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 20 February 2024 which comprise the Consolidated and Parent Company Income and Expenditure Account, the Consolidated and Parent Company Statement of Comprehensive Income, the Consolidated and Parent Company Balance Sheet, the Consolidated and Parent Company Statement of Changes in Reserves, the Consolidated Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard in the United Kingdom and Republic of Ireland and Financial Reporting Standard 103: Insurance Contracts (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of The United Kingdom Freight Demurrage and Defence Association Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 20 February 2025 which comprise the Consolidated and Parent Company Income and Expenditure Account, the Consolidated and Parent Company Statement of Comprehensive Income, the Consolidated and Parent Company Balance Sheet, the Consolidated and Parent Company Statement of Changes in Reserves, the Consolidated Statement of Cash Flows and notes to the financial statements, other than that part of Note 4 marked as 'Unaudited', including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard in the United Kingdom and Republic of Ireland and Financial Reporting Standard 103: Insurance Contracts (United Kingdom Generally Accepted Accounting Practice).